VazkiiMods/BotaniaCD/README.txt

 2. Description of Contents
 .
 ├── botania_source.bundle
 │     This file is a Git bundle containing a copy of the Botania │     repository as of the time of writing, including commit history.
 You can retrieve a working │     repository from it by doing
 │       git clone botania_source.bundle <destination folder>
+│     All release tags since we started tagging releases are available via `git tag`, │	  and all branch pointers can be seen with `git branch -a`.
 ├── docs
 │     This folder contains various text documentation and bonus text.
 See the README.txt │     in that folder for more details.
 ├── jars
 │     This folder contains the latest version of Botania available for all major Minecraft │     versions of the mod's existence.
 │     Please see README.txt in that folder for details about required dependencies for each │     version.
 ├── media
 │     This folder contains various bonus media.
 See the README.txt in that folder for │     more details.
 └── README.txt: This file

 3. If You Have Any Questions